Blaise122/vinbt/README.md

 **Stripe:** The Stripe API provides a secure, simple, and user-friendly payment solution within the app, while Stripe handles all monetary transactions outside of the app, making customers feel safer.

-**Amazon S3:** Cloud service that stores the images that user upload to the site.
+**Amazon S3:** Cloud service for image stotage that allows users upload to the site.

 **Bootstrap:** is used for styling the web application.